Can't Win. Yet.

 Public Schools

-Our schools are being starved.
+Your kids' schools are being starved.
 Teachers are leaving.
 Class sizes are growing.
-And public dollars are being funneled to private schools with zero accountability.
+And your tax dollars are being funneled to private schools with zero accountability.

 The Opportunity Scholarship voucher program will cost $6.5 billion over the next decade.
 92% of that money is going to families whose kids were already in private school.
 The expansion passed without any increase in teacher pay.
 NC ranks dead last in per-pupil spending.
 28 rural counties have zero or one private school to even use a voucher at.